avontrustlabs/Binancefair/README.md

 Features

-- Pay quickly in crypto to satisfy customers
+- Pay quickly in leading crypto or the airline token to rapidly satisfy customers
 - Claims can be traded on exchanges, may even earn you a profit
 - Earlier updates compared to current state by email or phone
 - Route them on other airlines
-- Rank them by offloading risk
+- Offloading targeted are ranked by our AI
-- Pay 24-72hr in cash if required
+- Pay 24-72hr in cash if required for 21 countries
-- Other unique services provided
+- Other unique services

 References